codersMom/angular100-labs-2020-06-22/Ch08-Services/2asyncpipe/README.md

 6. The json-server and the angular server should both start.
 Test the url works for the resources, as listed in the console.

+7. Inside the **app.module.ts** - add the use of **HttpClientModule** to the **@NgModule** imports property.
+You will also need to have this added to the imports at the top of the file.

-7. Modify the **album.service** to be dependency injected with httpClient, and use this to request the albums from the given URL.
+8) Modify the **album.service** to be dependency injected with httpClient, and use this to request the albums from the given URL.

    ```javascript
    import { Injectable } from '@angular/core';